himedlooff/doxray/README.md

 */
 ```

-Which can be represented like this:
+Which will parse to this:

 ```js
 {